-To "Wondering, " I couldn't agree with you more, but it is against our policy to print anonymous letters.
+To "Wondering," I couldn't agree with you more, but it is against our policy to print anonymous letters.
 We can withhold names in our letters to the editor column, but we must have a signature for our own benefit.
 If you write a letter and sign it, and ask that your name be withheld, we will honor your request.
 Too bad, it was a good letter.

 Our first norther brought delightful temperatures plus much needed rain.
 The rain no doubt was a result of Delia, but it was delightful all the same for us West Texans.
 Although we've had some hot weather since the delightful rain and cool days and nights, fall is definitely in the air.
 If you don't believe it, just count the football games you have seen on television.
-I knew that football season would all run together some day, and it seems it's going to be sooner than later, like maybe this year.
+I knew that football season would all run together some day, and it seems it's going to be sooner than later, like maybe this

-I've tried to think of all the things I needed to discuss with Tom, prior to football season, but all this pre-season business caught me by surprise.
-We won't be communicating now until after the Super Bowl.
+I've tried to think of all the things I needed to discuss with Tom, prior to football season, but all this pre-season now until after the Super Bowl.